ruben-sj/ruben-sj/README.md

 <img align="right" alt="GIF" height="160px" src="https://media.giphy.com/media/du3J3cXyzhj75IOgvA/giphy.gif" />

-## I'm currently on my second year of a bachelor's degree
+### I'm currently on my second year of my bachelor's degree

 - 📚 This semeseter Physics & Chemistry, Operating Systems like Linux and Data & Cloud Network Services
 - 💪🏼 Forward: I want to learn more about technologies and get a wider undestanding of the field